 With the value of ivory and rhino horn at its highest ever levels due to an insatiable demand, both elephant and rhino are under threat like never before.

-To combat these devastating activities the DSWT operates nine fully-equipped Anti-Poaching Units working together with the Kenya Wildlife Service (KWS).
+To combat these devastating activities the DSWT operates 11 fully-equipped De-Snaring Units working together with the Kenya Wildlife Service (KWS).

-Eight of these units are protecting the greater Tsavo Conservation Area covering a vast 60,000km2, whilst one fully mobile unit is operating throughout the country where it is needed the most, while another De-Snaring Unit is dedicated to protecting Meru National Park in central Kenya.
+Ten of these units are protecting the greater Tsavo Conservation Area covering a vast 60,000km2, one being fully mobile to operate throughout the TCA where it is needed the most, while another De-Snaring Unit is dedicated to protecting Meru National Park in central Kenya.
 With data collected daily from the field, the DSWT is also utilising a sophisticated database to capture vital trends relating to wildlife and illegal activities.
 This data is a valuable indicator of wildlife trends for the KWS, the country and the scientific community as a whole.
 Most importantly, these teams save wild lives every day by recovering and confiscating deadly snares and providing a constant presence that deters poachers from their illegal activities.

 Supporting the Kenya Wildlife Service in addressing the many challenges facing the Tsavo Conservation Area, the DSWT’s Aerial Unit is dedicated to attending emergency anti-poaching activities, capturing operations and providing veterinary intervention.

 The Aerial Unit operates seven aircraft, including five fix-wing planes and two rapid response a helicopters, all of which are active in the field throughout the Tsavo ecosystem as well as within the Lamu District.
 The combination of active ground teams and an ‘eye in the sky’ have resulted in many successes in preventing poaching attacks, apprehending poaching offenders and recovering tusks, whilst saving the lives of many injured elephants and other wildlife species affected by poaching incidents.

 MOBILE VETERINARY UNITS

-The DSWT operates four fully equipped Mobile Veterinary Units and a Sky Vets initiative headed by Kenya Wildlife Service Vets.
+The DSWT operates five fully equipped Mobile Veterinary Units and a Sky Vets initiative headed by Kenya Wildlife Service Vets.

 These units alleviate the suffering of injured wild animals on an unprecedented scale.
 The Sky Vets initiative funds and coordinates the deployment of KWS vets to emergency wildlife cases throughout Kenya by air and is a vital addition to the DSWT’s veterinary program.
-Between Sky Vets and the four units, over 800 wild elephants have been assisted and the lives of countless other species have been saved.
+Over the past five years, the DSWT-funded vet teams have attended over 1,100 wild elephants and the lives of countless other species have been saved.